 - Students can create posters, promoting upcoming events or music activities.
 Encourage students to incorporate

 descriptive, yet brief, details about why someone would want to attend or participate.
-They could do this on poster board or using a design program such as Canva, Google Draw or Adobe Spark.
+They could do this on poster board or using a design program such as Canva, Google Draw or Adobe Express.

 - Students can create promo videos advertising events or activities.
 Videos can be more descriptive than posters.
 There are many video creation programs, such as WeVideo and iMovie. iMov